 Add the wet ingredients to dry and mix until the dry ingredients are fully incorporated and a uniform batter has formed.
 Fold in chocolate chips.

 Evenly scoop batter into the prepared muffin tin.
-Batter should be nearly to the top.
+The batter should be nearly to the top.
 Bake for 20-25 minutes until a knife inserted in the middle come out clean.

 These muffins can be stored in the freezer for up to 1 month.